| SOME TIPS FOR PLATFORM

 secular organizations have poorly functioning public address systems and

-video projectors.
-A poorly maintained system is a major source of
+equipment.
+A system that does not work during a presentation is a major source of

 operator whether it has a fresh battery.
 Batteries should be replaced

-on a regular schedule, not after they have failed during a message.
+on a regular schedule, not after they fail during a message.

 If a technical problem develops during your message, be flexible by taking measures to

 overcome the difficulty.
-This may mean speaking directly into the
+This may mean speaking directly into a

 podium microphone, rather than wandering from side to side during your